appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 At this point, the SE is issued an SD-JWT containing their KYC claims and a Notary Receipt, which they store in their Vesper Wallet (VW).

-### Issuance Agent Adds KYC Claims
+### Vetting Claim Agent Adds KYC Claims

-After creating the SE, the IA adds the KYC claims to the Claim Graph, linking them to the IdentityRoot node.
+After creating the SE, the VCA adds the KYC claims to the Claim Graph, linking them to the IdentityRoot node.
 These KYC claims are hashed for privacy.

 Claim Graph Structure (Adding KYC Claims):